inet-framework/simulte/README.md

-SimuLTE
+﻿SimuLTE
 =======

-LTE user plane simulation model, compatible with the INET Framework.
+LTE/LTE-A user-plane simulation model, compatible with the INET Framework.

 Dependencies
 ------------

 The current master/head version requires either of

+- OMNeT++ 5.1.1 and INET 3.6
-- OMNeT++ 5.0 and INET 3.4
+- OMNeT++ 5.2 and INET 3.6.2
-- OMNeT++ 5.1 and INET 3.5
+- OMNeT++ 5.2.1 and INET 3.6.4

 Features
 --------